NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/control-flow.md

     it("should execute correctConditional without leaking information", async function () {
       const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

-      await contract.connect(signers.alice).correctConditional();
+      // ✅ Correct Pattern:
+      // Use `FHE.select` to perform conditional logic.
+The contract executes
+      // both "branches" mathematically, and the result is chosen based on the encrypted boolean. await contract.connect(signers.alice).correctConditional();

       const encrypted = await contract.getBalance();